yasmeendev/hammad/docs/v2.0/dev_docs/Getting-Started/Installation-Guide/Installing-on-Windows/02-installation-windows-on-premises-precompiled-binaries.md

 ```
 dotnet VirtoCommerce.Platform.Web.dll
 ```

+!!! note
-*Note: The command above will run the Platform enforcing the HTTPS schema.
+    *The command above will run the Platform enforcing the HTTPS schema.
 You can also add HTTP URLs in the `--urls` argument of the `dotnet` command for development or demo purposes (see below).
-For security reasons, however, you should never use it in the production mode.*
+For security reasons, however, you should never use it in the production mode.
 ```
 dotnet VirtoCommerce.Platform.Web.dll --urls=http://localhost:5000
 ```